Whole Body Hyperthermia

 The patient is placed on a special bed, adjustable throughout the procedure, which may last for several hours, to ensure patient comfort throughout the session.
 Body temperature is increased by applying infrared radiation (IR-A).
 The patient makes minimal effort during this procedure, he relaxes in a pleasant and comfortable environment, during the several hours of temperature application.
 Throughout the entire procedure, body temperature, heart rate, oxygenation, blood pressure, EKG, respiratory rate are constantly monitored.

-The main reasons for using whole body hyperthermia
+The main reasons for using general/systemic hyperthermia are the following:

-- the tumors do not have the capacity to adapt their blood circulation to the effects of the high temperatures, a decrease in their blood supply is registered
+- because the tumors do not have the capacity to adapt their blood circulation to the effects of the high temperatures, a decrease in their blood supply is registered,

-- whole body hyperthermia may be successfully used for metastatic cancers.
+- systemic hyperthermia may be successfully used for metastatic cancers.

-Clinical experience has shown that one of the greatest benefits of whole body hyperthermia is the increased efficiency of other forms of cancer treatment.
+Clinical experience has shown that one of the greatest benefits of systemic hyperthermia is the increased efficiency of other forms of cancer treatment.
 Heating the cells at temperatures higher than the physiological ones makes them susceptible to radiation and chemotherapy treatment.

-Specialized research has shown that (general) whole body hyperthermia can cause:
+Specialized research has shown that (general) systemic hyperthermia can cause:

 - maturation of dendritic cells in the brain,